luxdelux7/ComfyUI-Forbidden-Vision/README.md

 Enables optional AI or bicubic upscaling after tone/color/detail processing.
 Useful before a second sampling pass or as a final enhancement step.

 **upscale_model**
 Select which upscaler to load.
-Models are auto-detected from your installation.
-AI upscalers generally produce crisper, more stable images.
+Models are auto-detected from your ComfyUI upscale_models folder.

 **upscale_factor**
-Scales the image before optional re-encoding.
+By how much an image should be upscaled.
 I personally prefer 1.2 before a second diffusion pass.

 ---

 ### Auto Tone

 **enable_auto_tone**
-Runs an advanced tone analysis (exposure, black depth, shadow balance, contrast, highlight clipping).
-This produces a Camera-RAW-style correction pass that adapts intelligently to the image’s histogram.
+Adjusts exposure, black levels, shadows, and overall contrast based on the image’s brightness distribution.

 **auto_tone_strength**
 Blends between original and fully auto-toned output.